-A key component of file management is making sure that retention schedules are adhered to, but this is difficult within a busy office setting where there is no dedicated oversight of document retention.
-Retention periods should also be given consideration in the context of file categorization in order to ensure:
+A key component of file management best practices is making sure that document retention schedules are adhered to, but this is difficult within a busy office setting where there is no dedicated oversight of document retention.
+Document retention periods should also be given consideration in the context of file categorization in order to ensure:

 Outsourcing file management to professionals with indexing and records retention expertise alleviates potential administrative burdens and helps facilitate more controlled access to documents.

-Active files can be scanned into digital formats which offer:
+Active files can be scanned into digital formats.
+Electronic documents offer:

 This doesn’t mean that you have to scan your entire file inventory, which is costly.
-Files of an archival nature can be economically stored, managed and protected in a commercial records centre.
+Files of an archival nature can be economically stored, managed, and protected in a commercial records center.